Towing Without a WDH

 Towing Without a WDH – Summary

 Fitting a WDH to a rig that does not need one is not only pointless.
 It introduces issues that do not exist without one.
-Towing without a WDH is feasible if the laden caravan weighs the same or less than the laden tow vehicle.
-Towing without a WDH is also feasible for correctly laden caravans less than six or so metres (about 20 feet).
+Towing without a WDH is feasible if the laden travel trailer weighs the same or less than the laden tow vehicle.
+Towing without a WDH is also feasible for correctly laden travel trailers less than six or so metres (about 20 feet).

-If the weight issue is only minor, towing without a WDH is feasible by carrying the caravan’s spare wheel in the tow vehicle.
+If the weight issue is only minor, towing without a WDH is feasible by carrying the travel trailer’s spare wheel in the tow vehicle.

 A full explanation of Towing Without a Weight Distributing Hitch (WDH) is feasible is in our book Why Caravans Roll Over – and how to prevent it.